Robbing the Scholastic Peter to Pay for the Incarcerated Paul: The Show-Me State Showing Its Mulishness (6)

 By Jon Marc Taylor, Ph.D.

-“New York’s success against crime over the past two decades,” observes Franklin Zimring, the author of The City that Became Safe: New York’s lessons for Urban Crime and Its Control, “has proved the wrong headedness of the incapacitation or nothing’ strategy.”
+“New York’s success against crime over the past two decades,” observes Franklin Zimring, the author of The City that Became Safe: New York’s Lessons for Urban Crime and Its Control, “has proved the wrongheadedness of the incapacitation or nothing’ strategy.”

-Second: The next stage of reform needs to be action that substantially reduces correctional costs.
+Second: The next stage of reform needs to be an action that substantially reduces correctional costs.
 A recent U.S. Senate survey of prison wardens from across the country revealed that half of their charges could be released tomorrow without jeopardizing public safety.

 Prison space is an expensive criminal justice resource and should not be used to incarcerate more than 70,000 Missourians.
 This will require the redrafting of sentencing and parole policies, as well as increased transition and reintegration programming support.
 To keep from simply refilling cell space (i.e., once you build it, they will find ways to fill it) and in turn expanding the circumstantial need for even more prisons, mandatory minimums need to be abolished.
 Existing long-term sentences, without 85 percent served before parole eligibility requirements, are more than sufficient to protect the community and express societal deterrence.
 The throttling of personal reformation and restricting government’s future options only stimulates the parasitic growth of the prison-industrial complex.